mutaganzwa-desire/ai_lesson_plan_generator_app/README.md

 1. Enter the lesson **topic**, **grade level**, and **duration**.
 2. Click **"Generate Plan"**.
 3. The app sends a structured prompt to the Gemini API.
-4. The AI responds with a JSON-based lesson plan.
+4. The AI responds with a well articulated lesson plan.
-5. The result is rendered beautifully on-screen using HTML and Tailwind CSS.
+5. The result is generated promptly on-screen using HTML and Tailwind CSS.

 ---